Sound Mode and Scale-Dependent Growth in Two-Fluid Dynamical Dark Energy: Dynamical Dark energy model

 \subsection{Parameter choice}

-In this work, we set $a_n=0.75$ and consider two different (two-fluid) DDE models: (i) a "Phantom" (thawing) model with $w_0 = -0.752$ and $w_a = -0.86$ (consistent with the DESI+CMB+DESY5 measurements reported in \cite{DESI:2025zgx}) and (ii) a "Quintom" (freezing) model with $w_0 = -1.15$ and $w_a = 0.5$.
+In this work, we set $a_n=0.75$, because it places the matching point around the phantom crossing where the effects on observables are quite pronounced, and we consider two different (two-fluid) DDE models: (i) a "Phantom" (thawing) model with $w_0 = -0.752$ and $w_a = -0.86$ (consistent with the DESI+CMB+DESY5 measurements reported in \cite{DESI:2025zgx}) and (ii) a "Quintom" (freezing) model with $w_0 = -1.15$ and $w_a = 0.5$.
 Although the Quintom model does not fit the DESI data, as it crosses the phantom divide in the opposite direction, it provides a useful benchmark for comparison with the Phantom model.

 As discussed above, these models have three free parameters ($\bar{w}$, $\epsilon_n$, and $\delta_n$) in addition to the sound speeds $\hat c_\pm$, whereas the CPL parameterization has only two ($w_0$ and $w_a$).
-Therefore, one of the model parameters can be used to improve the parameterization.
+Therefore, one of the model parameters can be used to close the parameterization and fix the remaining freedom in the two-fluid decomposition.
 We set $\epsilon_n$ such that the two-fluid models satisfy the conditions spelled out in \cite{hu:2005}.
 First of all, they should match a reasonably large range of EOS parameters, i.e. $-1<w_a<1$, and the limit $w_a \rightarrow 0$ should correspond to a single fluid DE model.
 These two conditions can be realized if $\epsilon_n$ is a power-law function of $\abs{w_a}$ of the form

 for $\abs{w_a}<1$.
 The mitigation of higher-order derivatives of $w(a)$ such as $w_{aa} = {\rm d}^2 w/{\rm d}a^2$ etc. -- which do not appear in the CPL parameterization -- provides a third condition, which can be enforced with $p = 0.1$.
 The various model parameters are summarized in Table \ref{tab:hu_params}.
 Once $(a_n,p,w_0,w_a)$ are specified, all the other quantities follow.
 The table illustrates that, while the Phantom model is a combination of two phantom fluids ($w_\pm < -1$), a "microscopic" description of the Quintom model would involve a $k$-essence field with $w_+>-1$.